HoxHud/HoxHud-bin/HOXHUD-README.txt

 If you want to disable the "HoxHud Initialised" Voice line that was kindly contributed by Old Hoxton (Pete Gold) Simply delete the MP3 from the HoxHud folder.

-If you want to uninstall HoxHud, delete PD2APIDLL1.DLL and IPHLPAPI.dll, it is NOT NECESSARY to delete the HoxHud folder.
+If you want to uninstall HoxHud, delete HoxHud.DLL and IPHLPAPI.dll, it is NOT NECESSARY to delete the HoxHud folder.
-Doing so will destroy your Skill Profiles.

 Disclaimer: